arfianadam/react-swapi/README.md

 # react-swapi

+## Under maintenance
+I am going to implement Redux, other improvements, and implement better Javascript practices.

 This is a fun project made by me, Arfian Adam.
 I used Star Wars API collection at [Swapi.co](http://swapi.co).
 This project is built on React without any Redux implementation like Flux to keep it simple and easy to understand.
 Feel free to make suggestions.

 Contact me at [contact@arfianadam.com](mailto:contact@arfianadam.com "Contact me!")